 Did you know that the hide on your saddle and tack needs the same care as the hide on your hands?
 You have a $1,000-plus investment on top of the “best horse anyone ever had” and you must take good care of it.
 Restoring leather is a difficult, if not impossible, job that can be easily avoided with proper maintenance.

 Beyond this, many people do not realize the harmful effects of dry leather on their horse.
 Chafing and rubbing from dry, stiff leather can create raw spots on your horse.
 It is extremely important that tack is completely pliable before being put on a horse.
 Do your horse a favor and make sure all leather that comes into contact with its skin is soft and supple.
 Learn how to clean leather properly below.

 Leather deteriorates largely by four means:

 To clean a leather item, first choose a cleaner that will help preserve the natural lubricating oils instead of stripping them.
 Saddle paste and saddle soap are commonly used products for saddles and tack.
 The cleaner of your choice should not leave any greasy residue behind.
 Residue makes leather susceptible to bacteria and can break down the stitching of your item.
 Before applying anything to your leather item, be certain to test it out for effect and possible color distortion on an area that isn't visible to the eye.
-Once you've determined that the leather care product is acceptable to use, apply it to your item and thoroughly remove the cleaning product with a lightly dampened cloth.
+Once you've determined that the leather care product is acceptable to use, apply it to your item andthoroughly remove the leather cleaning product with a lightly dampened cloth.

 Leather conditioners are meant for occasional use when needed.
 They contain fats and/or oils that help lubricate leather and replenish the suppleness.
 Look for a product that will penetrate the strong fibers in leather, but beware of any that include petroleum or mineral oils.
 While petroleum by-products won't damage your leather immediately, they do over a period of time.
 After 30+ years in the saddle and tack business, we still prefer Fiebing's Pure Neatsfoot Oil for reviving extra dry leather.
 For saddles and tack that are in pretty good shape, we recommend Ray Holes Saddle Butter, Fiebing's Aussie Leather Conditioner, or Obenauf's Leather Preservative.
 Just make sure whatever product you use does not contain modern synthetics, mineral oils or commonly used leather-treating chemicals which break down the natural fiber and slowly rot your leather goods.
 First, clean your saddle and tack with your favorite soap.
 Rinse, pat dry and apply a couple of light coats of the conditioner and see the difference.